 I want you to send out 100 of those emails for each article you write.

-Yes, it takes work to get 10,000 visitors but once you do it you’ll continually generate traffic and, more importantly, sales.
+Yes, it takes work to get 10,000 visitors but once you do it you’ll continually generate traffic and, more importantly, increase your sales.

-To achieve 10,000 visitors, I want you to do the steps above five times.
-In other words, you will be writing five pieces of new content following the steps above.
+To achieve 10,000 visitors, writing five pieces of new content following the steps above.